- Ann Arbor Public Schools

 Ann Arbor Public Schools’ core (tier 1) literacy program provides reading and writing instruction and assessment through the combination of whole-group, small-group and individual instruction that is differentiated to meet the needs of individuals.
 Reading instruction at the tier 1 level addresses the following and beyond: print concepts, phonological awareness, phonics, fluency, vocabulary, and comprehension.

-Our AAPS Tier 1 Literacy instruction includes:
+Our AAPS Tier 1 Literacy Curriculum includes:

 -